 The Supreme Court has taken the middle road between allowing and not allowing state prisons to be sued for money damages under Title II of the ADA.
 Recently, in Tennessee v.
 Lane, the Supreme Court held that states may be sued for money damages for violations of Title II, at least when the violations relate to court access for a disabled person.
-229 Prior to Lane, most federal courts had held that states could not be sued for money damages at all.
-230 Then, in United States v.
-Georgia, the Supreme Court held that prisoners may sue states for money damages under Title II, at least in situations where the alleged misconduct actually violates the parts of the Constitution that apply to the states.
-231 In that case, the plaintiff alleged Eighth Amendment violations.
-232 However, the ruling is broad, and applies to more than just the Eighth Amendment.
-The court did not say whether the Eleventh Amendment waiver also applies to ADA violations that do not involve constitutional violations.
-233
+229 Before Lane, most federal courts had held that states could not be sued for money damages at all.
+230 Then after Lane, in United States v.
+Georgia, the